mozilla-services/loads/docs/source/glossary.rst

      the requests) to create some actual load on the system under test.

    system under test
-     The website or service you want to test with loads.
+     The website or service you want to test with Loads.

    broker
      The process which routes the jobs to the agents.
 It contains a broker